maxzheng/great-life-guide/genius.md

 program -- a guided path, hence it's called "Path to Genius" -- as the contents may be hard to digest in the wrong order.

-Sign Up for Training Program
+Genius Training Program
 ----------------------------

 This is available as a training program for adults and kids (7+) that can customized to what is relevant to your needs and goals, so you will learn everything to become a genius from a genius coach.

-To learn more and sign up, please book an exploratory session at [http://hp.training](http://hp.training).
+To learn more, please book an exploratory session at [http://hp.training](http://hp.training)

-Or train on your phone using our app [Path to Genius](http://pathtogenius.app)

 Path
 ----